 Ideas that sprout from a tiny seed of inspiration – a word, a color, a song lyric, the way light plays over an object, or the persistent memories of childhood trauma that occasionally rear their heads and threaten to derail my well-being and productivity – often grow into enormously complex stories depicted in symbolism, color choices, and methods of rendering.

-This new process of capturing the core idea in its delicate, fleeting stage, is enabling me to embark on a new journey of self-discovery, shared introspection, and meaningful works of art that have the potential to be the best work I have ever created.
 I have found invaluable inspiration in private conversations with other women in my circle of friends and the community at large, and been overwhelmed by the sheer emotion inspired in others by my personal concept for a series of portraits depicting the modern “Wild Woman” archetype.
-With the help of my best friend, and talented photographer, I has staged and shot several photo shoots, both individual and group, to acquire a base portfolio of reference models for my initial concepts.
+Over the last two years, I have staged and shot several photo shoots, both individual and group, to acquire a base portfolio of reference models for my initial concepts.